 Function parameters enable processing multiple pixels/clock to meet throughput requirements

-Vitis Vision Libraries can be targeted to different resources on Xilinx devices in order to optimize performance and throughput characteristics to meet the needs of demanding processing pipelines.
+Vitis Vision Libraries can be targeted to different resources on AMD devices in order to optimize performance and throughput characteristics to meet the needs of demanding processing pipelines.
 Either Programmable Logic or AI Engines can be targeted on Versal devices in order to achieve the target throughput rates depending upon application needs and design constraints.

 The Vitis Vision Library can be used to build applications in Vitis HLS using Vitis Design Methodology which helps developers make key decisions about the architecture of the application and helps determines factors such as what software functions should be mapped to processing kernels, how much parallelism is needed, and how it should be targeted to Programmable Logic for accelerating your next Computer Vision or Image Processing application.